-The 45 ECTS credits are distributed over the following core areas of study:
+The AF FOTC and the and distails the over the following core areas of study: The 45 FUIS credits are distributed over the following core areas of study.

+8 ,

 Core areas of study 1st year of study 2nd year of study

 Management 10

 Concept development 10 10

 Communication 10 5

 Total ECTS 30 15

-Management

-After the 1st year of study After the 2nd year of study

-Knowledge

-Upon completion, the graduate should have ac-

-quired knowledge of:

-marketing disciplines and tools

-organisation and management

-markets

-communication.

-Skills

-Upon completion, the graduate should have ac-

-quired the ability to:

-evaluate and apply relevant theories of

-the subject area

-collect and process relevant market data

-determine the market potential of a prod-

-uct of concept.

-Competencies

-Upon completion, the graduate should have ac-

-quired the ability to:

-optimise a company's supply according to demand

-manage market introduction of new prod-

-ucts and concepts

-undertake project management and pro-

-ject coordination tasks

-plan and implement a marketing plan in

-practice on a national and international

-scale.

-Concept development

-Knowledge Knowledge

-Upon completion, the graduate should have ac- Upon completion, the graduate should have acquired knowledge of: quired knowledge of:
+Management After the 1st year of study After the 2nd year of study After the 1st year of study Knowledge Upon completion, the graduate should have ac- quired knowledge of: • marketing disciplines and tools • organisation and management • markets • communication.
+Skills Upon completion, the graduate should have ac- quired the ability to: • evaluate and apply relevant theories of the subject area • collect and process relevant market data • determine the market potential of a prod- uct of concept.
+Competencies Upon completion, the graduate should have ac- quired the ability to: • optimise a company's supply according to demand • manage market introduction of new prod- After the 2nd year of study ucts and concepts undertake project management and project coordination tasks plan and implement a marketing plan in practice on a national and international scale.
+Concept development Knowledge Upon completion, the graduate should have acquired knowledge of: key topics in marketing tools key topics in the market key topics in the fields of trends, fashion and lifestyle key communication topics.
+Knowledge Upon completion, the graduate should have acquired knowledge of: international market perspectives and be able to understand communication in practice.
+Skills Skills Upon completion, the graduate should have ac- quired the ability to: